 the first children of Sikh

 Dharma to attend a military school in America.
 The Siri

 Singh Sahib expressed pleasure upon observing

 cadet training when he visited NMMI in 1983.
-He advised us then that he
+He advised that he

 who attended school in India later attended NMMI in the early '90s.